rapidsai/cloud-ml-examples/triton/kubernetes/AWS/FIL/Detailed_HPA_Setup.md

 ### Overview

-This example will illustrate the workflow to deploy a horizontally scalable Triton inference service, with a [non-trival custom backend](https://github.com/triton-inference-server/fil_backend) for accelerated forest model inference on [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc&eks-blogs.sort-by=item.additionalFields.createdDate&eks-blogs.sort-order=desc).
+This example will illustrate the workflow to deploy a [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server), with the [cuML Forest Inference Library (FIL)  backend](https://github.com/triton-inference-server/fil_backend) on [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks).
+[FIL](https://docs.rapids.ai/api/cuml/stable/api.html?highlight=forestinference#cuml.ForestInference) allows GPU accelerated inference for random forest and boosted decision tree models, and the FIL backend is right now available as a fully integrated part of Triton.
 We will use [Prometheus](https://prometheus.io/), [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter) and [dcgm-exporter](https://github.com/NVIDIA/gpu-monitoring-tools) (also known as NVIDIA GPU Monitoring Tools) to set up a Horizontal Pod Autoscaler (HPA) in EKS so that we can scale up our infrastructure based on inferencing load on the Triton Server.

 It is assumed that you have an existing account with sufficient compute and GPU quota, a correctly configured `kubectl` utility, and a properly configured and accessible AWS S3 bucket.